-Michael J. Dowd is a founding partner in the Firm's San Diego office and a member of the Firm's Executive and Management Committees.
-Mr. Dowd is responsible for prosecuting complex securities cases and has obtained significant recoveries for investors in cases such as UnitedHealth (\$925 million), WorldCom (\$657 million),
+Mike Dowd is a founding partner in the Firm's San Diego office and a member of the Firm's Executive and Management Committees.
+He has practiced in the area of securities litigation for 20 years, prosecuting dozens of complex securities cases and obtaining significant recoveries for investors in cases such as

-AOL Time Warner (\$629 million), and Qwest (\$445 million).
-Mr. Dowd served as lead trial counsel in Jaffe v.
-Household International in the Northern District of Illinois, a securities class action which, in October 2013, resulted in a judgment for plaintiffs providing \$2.46 billion for the injured shareholder class.
-Mr. Dowd also served as the lead trial lawyer in In re AT&T Corp.
+UnitedHealth (\$925 million), WorldCom (\$657 million), AOL Time Warner (\$629 million), Qwest (\$445 million) and Pfizer (\$400 million).
+Dowd served as lead trial counsel in Jaffe v.
+Household Int'l, Inc. in the Northern District of Illinois, a securities class action that obtained a record-breaking \$1.575 billion settlement after 14 years of litigation, including a six-week jury trial in 2009 that resulted in a verdict for plaintiffs.
+Dowd also served as the lead trial lawyer in In re AT&T Corp.
 Sec.
-Litig., which was tried in the District of New Jersey and settled after only two weeks of trial for \$100 million.
+Litig., which was tried in the District of New Jersey and settled after only two weeks of trial for \$100

-Mr. Dowd served as an Assistant United States Attorney in the Southern District of California from 1987-1991, and again from 1994-1998.
+Dowd served as an Assistant United States Attorney in the Southern District of California from 1987-1991, and again from 1994-1998.

-Education B.A., Fordham University, 1981; J.D., University of Michigan School of Law, 1984 Honors/ Awards Best Lawyers, U.S.News , 2015; Super Lawyer, 2010-2014; Benchmark Litigation Star, 2013; Attorney of the Year, California Lawyer , 2010; Top 100 Lawyers, Daily Journal , 2009; Director's Award for Superior Performance, United States Attorney's Office; B.A., Magna Cum Laude , Fordham University, 1981 who successfully prosecuted over 65 stock option backdating derivative actions pending in state and federal courts across the country, including In re Marvell Tech.
-Grp., Inc. Derivative Litig. (\$54 million in financial relief and extensive corporate governance enhancements); In re KLA-Tencor Corp.
-Derivative Litig. (\$42.6 million in financial relief and significant corporate governance reforms); In re McAfee, Inc. Derivative Litig. (\$30 million in financial relief and corporate governance enhancements); In re Activision Corp.
-Derivative Litig. (\$24.3 million in financial relief and extensive corporate governance reforms); and In re Juniper Networks, Inc. Derivative Litig. (\$22.7 million in financial relief and significant corporate governance enhancements).
+Education B.A., Fordham University, 1981; J.D., University of Michigan School of Law, 1984 Honors/ Awards Best Lawyer in America, Best Lawyers®, 2015-2017; Leading Lawyer in America, Lawdragon, 2014-2016; Top Lawyer in San Diego, San Diego Magazine, 2013-2016; Super Lawyer, 2010-2016; Litigator of the Week, The American Lawyer, 2015; Litigation Star, Benchmark Litigation 2013; Directorship 100, NACD Directorship, 2012; Attorney of the Year, California Lawyer, 2010; Top 100 Lawyers, Daily Journal, 2009; Director's Award for Superior Performance, United States Attorney's Office; B.A., Magna Cum Laude, Fordham University, 1981 and state courts across the country, resulting in hundreds of millions in financial givebacks for the plaintiffs and extensive corporate governance enhancements, including annual directors elections, majority voting for directors and shareholder nomination of directors.
+Notable cases include: In re Marvell Tech.
+Grp.
+Ltd. Derivative Litig. (\$54 million in financial relief and extensive corporate governance enhancements); In re McAfee, Inc. Derivative Litig. (\$30 million in financial relief and extensive corporate governance enhancements); In re Affiliated Computer Servs.
+Derivative Litig. (\$30 million in financial relief and extensive corporate governance enhancements); In re KB Home S'holder Derivative Litig. (\$30 million in financial relief and extensive corporate governance enhancements); In re Juniper Networks Derivative Litig. (\$22.7 million in financial relief and extensive corporate governance enhancements); and In re Nvidia Corp.
+Derivative Litig. (\$15 million in financial relief and extensive corporate governance enhancements).